zchee/mcp-servers/vertex-memory-bank/README.md

 Each tool validates its inputs up front and emits structured success/error responses that MCP clients can render directly.

+## Architecture

+- `VertexClientManager` owns the lifecycle of the Vertex AI client and caches the active Agent Engine resource name.
+- `MemoryBankService` implements the core workflows (initialize, generate, retrieve, mutate) with consistent validation and error handling.
+- `tools.py` simply binds MCP tool definitions to service methods, ensuring concise, testable entry points similar to the LiveKit Agents style.

 ## Development

 ```bash